drshahizan/HPDP/2425/assignment/A2/bdm/KKK/big_data.md

 # Assignment 2: Mastering Big Data Handling 📊<br>
 This repository presents our journey through efficient big data processing in Python, a core component of the SECP3133 High Performance Data Processing course.
 Our goal was to conquer large datasets by implementing and comparing various optimization strategies and powerful data processing libraries.

+## 📌 Introduction
+This project tackles the challenge of efficiently processing large datasets (exceeding 700MB) using Python.
+We explored various optimization strategies and data processing libraries to manage and analyze a 2.57 GB [School Donation Dataset](https://www.kaggle.com/datasets/perkymaster/school-donations?select=Projects.csv) from Kaggle, focusing on performance metrics like execution time and memory consumption.

 ## 🎯 Project Focus
-We delved into a massive 2.57 GB "School Donation Dataset" from Kaggle, analyzing how different approaches impact crucial performance metrics like execution time and memory consumption.
+Our core objective was to gain hands-on experience with real-world big data handling techniques.
+We systematically implemented and benchmarked different approaches to identify their strengths, weaknesses and optimal use cases.

-## ✨ Our Big Data Strategies ✨
+## ✨ Big Data Handling Strategies Explored ✨
 We explored and benchmarked five key strategies to handle the data efficiently:
-- Load Less Data 🤏: Only loading the columns that truly matter, significantly cutting down memory usage.
+1.  **Load Less Data 🤏:** Selectively loading only essential columns or a subset of rows to minimize memory overhead.
-- Chunking 📦: Processing the dataset in smaller, manageable pieces to avoid overwhelming memory.
+2.  **Chunking 📦:** Processing the dataset in smaller, sequential chunks to handle files larger than available RAM.
-- Optimize Data Types 🧠: Smartly converting data types (e.g., object to category, downcasting numbers) for a leaner memory footprint.
+3.  **Optimize Data Types 🧠:** Converting data columns to more memory-efficient types (e.g., `object` to `category`, downcasting numeric types).
-- Sampling 🎲: Taking a representative slice of the data for quick insights and rapid prototyping.
+4.  **Sampling 🎲:** Using a representative subset of the data for rapid analysis and prototyping.
-- Parallel Processing with Dask ⚡: Harnessing Dask's power for out-of-core and parallel computations on distributed data.
+5.  **Parallel Processing with Dask ⚡:** Leveraging Dask DataFrames for parallel and out-of-core computation.

 ## 📚 Libraries Conducted 📚
 In addition to the strategies, we conducted a comparative analysis of three prominent Python libraries for big data processing:
-- Pandas 🐼: The widely used library for data manipulation, serving as our sequential baseline.
+-   **Pandas 🐼:** Serving as our baseline for traditional, sequential data manipulation.
-- Polars 🐻‍❄️: A high-performance DataFrame library written in Rust, designed for speed and memory efficiency.
+-   **Polars 🐻‍❄️:** A modern, high-performance DataFrame library built in Rust, known for its speed and memory efficiency.
-- Dask ⚙️: A flexible library for parallel computing, extending Pandas and NumPy to larger-than-memory datasets.
+-   **Dask ⚙️:** A flexible library for parallel computing, enabling scalable processing of large datasets.

-## 📈 Performance at a Glance 📉
+## 📈 Performance Summary 📉
+Our experiments yielded significant insights into the effectiveness of each strategy and library.
 <h3>Optimized Strategies Performance</h3>
 <table style="width:100%; border-collapse: collapse;">
     <thead>